 Little does Karl know, his seat next to this woman has all been carefully planned and arranged, for she is Russian spy Tania Fedorova, tasked with seducing Karl to get secret Austrian war plans back to the Russians!

-It doesn’t take much, a romantic evening together after the show, and a picnic in the woods the next day, but suddenly Tania finds herself torn between her duty to her country and her love for Karl.
+It doesn’t take much–a romantic evening together after the show, and a picnic in the woods the next day–and suddenly Tania finds herself torn between her duty to her country and her love for Karl.

-But Karl must leave the day after their picnic, and a henchman of Tania’s boss/boyfriend General Boris Alexandroff (played by Gustav von Seyffertitz) comes to warn her that she must double cross Karl and get the Austrian plans, OR ELSE.
+But Karl must leave the day after their picnic.
+A henchman of Tania’s boss/boyfriend General Boris Alexandroff (Gustav von Seyffertitz) comes to warn her that she must double cross Karl and get the Austrian plans, OR ELSE.

 Karl exclaims, amazed at his uncle’s super advanced detective work.
-Karl rightfully feels betrayed by Tania, and when she comes to his room on the train, he gives her a talking to.
-Tania, pride injured and frustrated that Karl does not believe her when she professes her love for him, leaves Karl’s room with a dramatic flourish:
+Karl rightfully feels betrayed by Tania.
+When she comes to his room on the train, he gives her a talking to.
+Tania, pride injured and frustrated that Karl doesn’t believe her when she professes her love for him, leaves Karl’s room with a dramatic flourish:

 Tania steals the Austrian plans while Karl is sleeping, and disappears into the night.
 Back in Russia, while being heralded by her countrymen and Boris for a job well done, Tania learns that her handy work has led to Karl being deemed a traitor by his country.
 The Austrians believe Karl must be a double agent for “losing” the plans.
 His death has been scheduled, and Tania feels responsible.